-Since Australia was colonized in the late 1700s, wave after wave of settlers has arrived on its shores.
+Since Australia was colonized in the late 1700s, wave after wave of settlers have arrived on its shores.
 Each nationality brought their own food, from the Brits with their wheat flour and salted meat to the Chinese Gold Rush migrants with their noodles.

 Today, to walk down a high street in any Australian city is to experience a world of food in a single block—delicate parcels of dim sum stuffed with local seafood, towering burgers stacked with beetroot and egg, steaming bowls of pho, gelato sundaes, za’atar-dusted flatbreads rolled around juicy lamb.